Nursing care praised by Sciensus cancer patient

-Jim, from Halifax, has been on service with Sciensus for five years, after being referred by a mesothelioma specialist soon after his initial diagnosis.
+Jim, from Halifax, has been on service with Sciensus for six years, after being referred by a mesothelioma specialist, shortly after his initial diagnosis.

-Jim’s journey with Sciensus started in 2016, when he began receiving two forms of chemotherapy, plus another medication.
+Jim’s journey with Sciensus started in 2016, when he began receiving two forms of chemotherapy.
 After surgery he moved on to immunotherapy, which was administered by Sciensus for two years.
 Whilst receiving treatment for mesothelioma, he was also diagnosed with kidney cancer.

 Speaking about the convenience of having treatment at home, Jim points out the positive impact it can have for family members.
 “It’s not just the patient,” he says.
 “Your family can get on with their lives as well, as they don’t have to take you to hospital and wait around.

 “When you’re poorly and having treatment, you’ve got to rely on family members.
 It can be half a day, or even a full day out, and if you’re having treatment every week, it really is an inconvenience.

 “Also, it’s much more tiring when you’re waiting around and travelling to and from hospitals.
 When you’re at home having treatment, there’s no waiting, no stress.”

 Jim singles out the nursing care he’s received as one of his biggest positives.
 “My nurses have always been extremely high quality – professional and compassionate,” he says.
 “They have a genuine interest in my wellbeing.

 “I’ve always had a specialist nurse that goes between myself and my consultant.
 That’s a wonderful thing.
 I can ring her any time, and she can pass information on.